Elevate: Middle East and North Africa

 Family businesses have long been a driving force across MENA, fueling entrepreneurship and shaping the economic landscape.
 As the region undergoes rapid transformation, these enterprises face a pivotal question: how can they honor their heritage while creating meaningful, future-focused impact?
 This session examines how family businesses contribute to growth, resilience, and innovation, and how their influence extends beyond financial performance.
 It will explore generational leadership and succession, the balance between tradition and agility, the role of technology in enabling long-term competitiveness, and how education and leadership development help preserve legacy while driving progress and impact.

-12:30 PM - 1:30 PM CET
+12:30 - 13:30 CET

 Networking Luncheon